westrangeloops/q2D-Materials/README.md

 # q2D-Materials: Stacking-first perovskite architecture

 q2D-Materials is a template-driven library for stacking quasi-2D and bulk perovskites.
 Instead of shipping a single geometry, we provide a set of hackable layer types (`L1`, `RP1`, `M1`, …) that you can arrange however you want—much like an architecture studio that swaps floor plates.
 Our tooling then handles ion assignment, molecular alignment, Glazer tilts, spacer orientation, and export.
 Because everything is encoded as JSON templates you can version-control, you are free to invent new stack types without editing the core library.
+Our framework providing a fully hackable, layer-sequence-driven approach that decouples geometry from composition.

 ## Reproducible hacking (Nix encouraged)